-If a marketer/blender delivers engine oil directly to an installer, the requirements in paragraph 6.3 shall apply.
+If a BEOP delivers engine oil directly to an installer, the requirements in paragraph 6.3 shall apply.

-6.4.1 Retain Samples from Compartments
+6.4.1.
+Retain Samples from Compartments

-The marketer/blender shall retain at least 4 ounces of engine oil loaded into each compartment of the delivery vehicle.
-The samples shall be retained for a minimum of 3 months (up to 6 months is recommended) in an environment free from exposure to UV light to prevent deterioration and contamination.
+The BEOP shall retain at least 4 ounces of engine oil loaded into each compartment of the delivery vehicle.
+The BEOP shall retain samples for a minimum of 6 months in an environment that

+- is free from exposure to UV light to prevent deterioration or contamination and - ii. avoids exposure to excess heat or cold.